- 1 How We Picked the Best Stores for the Best Experience

 Award: Best Return Policy

 Bottom Line: Walmart is an excellent place to buy a TV thanks to their generous return and price matching policy.
 That said, make sure you’re buying from Walmart if you want their return policy, as they offer marketplace items much like Amazon, which means you could end up buying from Beach Camera or those alike if you’re not careful.
+Still, Walmart’s price matching will finally make it affordable to buy the best smart TV for your home.
 The majority of their TVs ship for free, though larger sets, such as a 75-inch, include a freight charge, though it’s not much compared to other sites, such as Newegg or Crutchfield.
 The only things Walmart is lacking is a White Glove delivery service.

 Return Policy: 90 days (make sure you’re buying from Walmart and not the marketplace) even if package is open & NO restocking fee